Blog | Entrepreneurship

 Lessons on Better Business Systems from a $1.75 Billion Failure

-Quibi.
-Have you heard of it?
-Maybe it rings a bell but you can’t place it.
-A headline in the news perhaps?
+Bed Bath & Beyond.
+Maybe you’ve heard of it?
+Perhaps it rings a bell but you can’t place it?
+Maybe you’ve seen it on the news?

 How could you have missed it?

-What could have helped Quibi be more successful?
-Less focus on product and more focus on a better business system.
+What could have helped — and maybe even saved Bed Bath & Beyond?
+Less focus on private labels and more focus on a better business system.

 A better business system is not about product

-Many people come to me excited about a new product idea that they believe is truly innovative and worth investing in.
-My response is that the world is full of great products.
+It’s easy for people to get excited about an idea of a new product that they believe is truly innovative and worth investing in.
+The truth is, the world is full of great products.

 In the B (big business) and I (investor) quadrant, however, the most important thing is the system behind the product or idea.
 Case in point, most of us can cook a better hamburger than McDonald’s, but few of us can build a better business system.